-The great event that Daniel saw is greatly expanded for us in Revelation 4 and 5.
+The great event that Daniel saw here in thumb sketch ... is greatly expanded for us in Revelation 4 and 5.
 There, we find it fleshed out in all of its minute and glorious detail.
-What a day it will be ... the day when the Son of Man receives his Kingdom from the hand of his Father!
+What a day that will be ... the day when the Son of Man receives his Kingdom from the hand of his Father!
 And, you and I will be personally present to witness it, by the way.
 If you would like to read about it in detail, you can find it in my commentary on the book of Revelation at: http://www.biblebookofrevelation.com/ch4-5.htm.

 I, Daniel, was troubled in spirit, and the visions that passed through my mind disturbed me.
 I approached one of those standing there and asked him the true meaning of all this.
 So he told me and gave me the interpretation of these things: 'The four great beasts are four kingdoms that will rise from the earth.
 But the saints of the Most High will receive the kingdom and will possess it forever―yes, for ever and ever.'